minio/docs/README.md

 ### Prerequisites

-- Any GNU/Linux Operating System.
+- Any GNU/Linux Operating System, or macOS 12.3 or later.
 - python 3.10.x and python-pip
+- python3.10-venv
 - sphinx 4.3.2
 - nodejs 14.5.0 or later
+- npm 16.19.1 or later
 - `git` or a git-compatible client

 ### Build